karlroberts/karlroberts.github.io/source/_posts/2017-01-11-automounting-s3fs.markdown

 I want to mount the filesystem on demand, ie when I attempt to look in the directory or access a file.

-This is what the automounter can do for me. enough explanation, lets see how to set it up.
+This is what the automounter can do for me.

 1. first get an AWS account and create an [S3 bucket](https://aws.amazon.com/s3/) 1.1 in this example I'll call the bucket "mystuff"